Rachel2308/MS3-belles-task-manager/README.md

 ### Users

 There are 2 levels of user for the site, this is selected on the registration form by checking the "Music Team" button.
-This will tage the user as either being a member of the music team, or a standard member.
+This will tag the user as either being a member of the music team, or a standard member.
 Only a member of the music team can add tasks, or edit and delete existing tasks.

 ### Existing Features